 It is compatible with the iPad 2 or later (Lightning support was added in July 2014, making it compatible with the iPad 4 and iPad Air), has a built-in card reader.
 It comes with a USB hardware hub that helps users connect other devices to the mPOS system, such as a receipt printer, cash drawer, or bar-code scanner.

-Software: feature rich Square Register
+Software: feature rich Square Point of Sale

 To get started, you need to create and activate a Square account (business or individual).
 You will be requested to provide some basic information about your business, the last four digits of your SSN number, and a valid email address.